transposit-connectors/mc-transposit-eng/runbooks/cloudwatch_logs_runbook.md

 # Internal- Cloudwatch Logs actions

-This runbook contains actions that access cloudwatch logs
+This runbook contains actions that access cloudwatch logs to help with debugging

 ## Request ID help